DIVORCE AND RESTORATION:

 threescore years old, having been the wife of one man,

-"having been," is from the word gegonuia, which is from ginomai, which means to come into existence by creation, or, in the form used here, and in the context of the verse, (and in total vindication of the KJV rendering) it means that the person is to have always been the wife of only the one husband.
+is from the word gegonuia, which is from ginomai, which means to come into existence by creation, or, in the form used here, and in the context of the verse, (and in total vindication of the KJV rendering) it means that the person is to have always been the wife of only the one husband."having been,"

 3) It is obvious that God says what He means; and to prevent misunderstanding He then clarifies that meaning with other scriptures.
 In First Timothy 3:2, He plainly talks about a current state that someone is to be in to qualify for a particular place of service; and then in First Timothy 5:9, He talks about an ongoing state, existing from the past to the present, for qualification for particular services provided by the church to it’s members.
 Comparison of the two clarifies the meaning God intended to convey to us.
 It shows us that He says what He means and we cannot, or should not, confuse one meaning with the other.
 He has even helped us in this endeavor by giving us scripture to compare with scripture so that the meanings will be made clearer by such comparisons.